stevenreich47/ensemble-distillation-structured-prediction/MT_ensemble_distillation/README.md

 # Environment

+This is based on Fairseq 0.9.0 so your environment should be compatible with that.
+The Fairseq README provides instructions for installing the required packages.
-This is based on Fairseq 0.9.0.
-Please see `conda_list.txt` for a list of a working conda virtual environment.
+Please see `conda_list.txt` for a list of a working conda virtual environment that was used to run experiments reported in the paper above.

 *Note*: the changes are fairly self-contained and it should be possible to apply them to the latest verion of Fairseq without too